Analysis | Biden’s arduous balancing act on an ill-timed Russia-Ukraine conflict

 Psaki declined to project just how bad it might get.

 Leveling with the country about that emerging reality is one thing; getting them to buy into accepting those costs is another matter entirely.
-And as Philip Bump wrote this morning, that’s hardly a given — especially with high-profile factions on the right rationalizing what Putin is doing and effectively arguing that the United States has no interest in what’s happening in Ukraine.
+And as Washington Post reporter Philip Bump wrote this morning, that’s hardly a given — especially with high-profile factions on the right rationalizing what Putin is doing and effectively arguing that the United States has no interest in what’s happening in Ukraine.
 That view doesn’t yet permeate the right, but it’s peeking through at a moment in which people are beginning to pay attention to the issue in earnest.
-And more establishment-oriented Republicans don’t seem to have any real appetite to combat it, beyond stating their own opposing views.
+And more establishment-oriented Republicans don’t seem to have any appetite to combat it, beyond stating their own opposing views.

 We’ve seen how that’s worked out for them on myriad other issues.
-The easy and readily available argument for Biden critics will be to blame him if and when already very high inflation and gas prices climb higher.
+The easy and readily available argument for Biden critics will be to blame him if and when high inflation and gas prices climb higher.
 Some analysts have suggested an energy shock caused by the Russia-Ukraine crisis could shave one percentage point off the gross domestic product and send the annual inflation rate from 7.5 percent up to 10 percent — the highest in more than 40 years — or higher.

 It’s all a recipe for an extremely divisive conflict on the domestic front — even as the United States wouldn’t be playing anything amounting to the direct and major role Americans clearly don’t want.